drphilgood1985/NewsTop/README.md

 **Overview**
 - Purpose: Generates a wallpaper from news keywords at 04:00, 12:00, 19:00 and sets it as your Linux Mint desktop background.
 - Inputs: RSS headlines, time of day, extra context from `image.config.json`.
-- Quality-first pipeline: Refines a polished imagery prompt with OpenAI, then generates the image with Google Gemini/Imagen (high quality).
+- Quality-first pipeline: OpenAI infers a cinematic/painterly prompt (pulling tasteful pop-culture context when it helps) and Gemini/Imagen renders the wallpaper.
 Falls back to a random themed photo if APIs are absent.

 **Setup**
 - Requirements: Node.js 18+, `gsettings` (default on Cinnamon/GNOME), network connectivity.